Exarchia, Athens is the most alternative districts in the Greek capital. Love it or loathe it, it is a part of town like no other.

 The walls of Exarchia’s autonomous park are covered in graffiti, and you can often find locals cooking and selling coffee on a gas burner in the centre.
-During my visit, street vendors had also set up shop to sell warm chestnuts and corn on the cob while students sat cross-legged on the floor singing folk tunes with an acoustic guitar.
+Street vendors often set up shop here to sell warm chestnuts and corn on the cob.
+Meanwhile, students sit cross-legged on the floor singing folk tunes with an acoustic guitar.

-Consider grabbing a spanakopita from one of the nearby bakeries and enjoying a picnic at the top.
-After descending back down the uneven stairs, take some time to explore Kallidromiou street – a beautiful promenade filled with neoclassical mansions and quaint coffee shops.
+Consider grabbing a spanakopita from one of the nearby bakeries and enjoying a picnic at the top of Lofos Strefi.
+After you’ve made your way back down the uneven stairs, take some time to explore Kallidromiou street.
+This is a beautiful promenade filled with neoclassical mansions and quaint coffee shops.

+There are many interesting and eclectic stores in Exarchia.
 Some of the most interesting places for window-shopping are the stores that line Themistokleous as it leads up to the square.
-The stores sell everything from rare vinyl records, to comic book collectibles, and heavy metal music.
-Heading out of the centre of Exarchia towards the University of Athens and the streets of Akadimias and Ippokratous greets you with a vast array of weird and wonderful book stores – some selling academic books, others selling obscure topics such as books on the occult.
-For one-of-a-kind vintage clothing pieces, head to “Yesterday’s Bread and Reset Thrift shop”.
+The stores here sell everything from rare vinyl records, to comic book collectibles, and heavy metal music.

 Though the Hellenic police will not set foot in Exarchia, it’s not uncommon to see lines of them armed with riot shields standing around the edges of Exarchia at weekends.
 This isn’t to stop people venturing into Exarchia to hit the bars and rock clubs, but to stop groups of drunken, angry anarchists from getting out and causing trouble in downtown Athens.